greim/await.js/README.md

 # await.js

-await.js is a dependency-free, [Promises/A+](http://promisesaplus.com/)-conforming library designed to make parallel async operations easy by thinking in terms of *sets*.
-You await() a set of things, and once you have all the things, you do stuff.
+await.js is a lightweight, dependency-free promises library that makes both serial and parallel logic easy by thinking in terms of *sets*.
+You await() a set of things, and once you have all the things, you do stuff. await.js conforms to the [Promises/A+](http://promisesaplus.com/) spec.

 ## Example